• Skip to primary navigation

 If you have leftover pasta and sauce it will keep in the fridge for a day or two and you can bake it or heat in the microwave for another meal (we bake ours!)

-Italian Parmigiano cheese isn’t vegetarian as it’s made with animal rennet.
-To make this recipe vegetarian use vegetarian parmesan.
+Parmigiano Reggiano and Primo Sale cheese aren't vegetarian because they are made with animal rennet.
+To make this recipe vegetarian, use vegetarian parmesan and mozzarella.

 More Baked Pasta Recipes